 Most adults can consume moderate amounts of caffeine safely.
-Moderate consumption of caffeine can vary between people, but on average, it is considered to be 300 mg per day, which is equal to about three, 8-ounce cups of coffee (24 oz. total)1.
+Moderate consumption of caffeine can vary between people, but on average, FDA considers consumption up to 400 mg per day, which is equal to about four to five 8-ounce cups of coffee, as a safe amount for healthy adults1 .
 Women who are pregnant and individuals with heart disease should check with their healthcare provider to see how much caffeine they can consume.

 How do I know how much caffeine is in candy products?

 The amount of caffeine in chocolate products will typically vary depending on the amount of cocoa solids in the product.
 Generally, a dark chocolate bar will contain more caffeine than a milk chocolate bar.
 White chocolate bars generally do not contain caffeine.
 Most people are surprised to find out that milk chocolate contains relatively low amounts of caffeine.

 Typical caffeine ranges in chocolate and coffee